vippsas/vipps-magento/docs/documentation.md

 The quote is an offer.
 The user accepts the offer when checking out, and it is converted to an order.

-When the payment has been initiated (customer redirected to Vipps), Adobe Commerce creates a new record on the *Quote Monitoring* page and starts tracking a Vipps order.
+When the payment has been initiated (customer redirected to Vipps MobilePay), Adobe Commerce creates a new record on the *Quote Monitoring* page and starts tracking a Vipps MobilePay order.
 To do that, Adobe Commerce has a cron job that runs by schedule/each 10 minutes.

-You can find this page under the *System* > *Vipps* menu.
-For the cancellation configuration settings, see *Store* > *Sales* > *Payment Methods* > *Vipps* > *Cancellation*.
+You can find this page under the *System* > *Vipps Payment* > *Quote Processing*.
+For the cancellation configuration settings, see *Store* > *Sales* > *Payment Methods* > *Vipps MobilePay* > *Cancellation*.

-1. When a payment is initiated, a new record is created on the Vipps *Quote Monitoring* page with status `New`.
+1. When a payment is initiated, a new record is created on the *Quote Monitoring* page with status `New`.
    * For a "Regular Payment", the order is immediately placed on the Adobe Commerce side with status *new*, *pending*, or *payment review*, depending on the configuration.

-1. Adobe Commerce regularly (by cron) polls Vipps for orders to process.
+1. Adobe Commerce regularly (by cron) polls Vipps MobilePay for orders that need processing.
-1. When an order is accepted on Vipps side, Adobe Commerce tries to place the order and marks a record as `Placed`
+1. When an order is accepted on Vipps MobilePay side, Adobe Commerce tries to place the order and marks a record as `Placed`
    * For a "Regular Payment", the Adobe Commerce order is moved to status `Processing`.

-1. When an order is cancelled on the Vipps side, Adobe Commerce marks such record as `Cancelled`.
+1. When an order is cancelled on the Vipps MobilePay side, Adobe Commerce marks such record as `Cancelled`.
-   * The order is canceled on the Adobe Commerce side, if it was previously placed.
+   * The order is cancelled on the Adobe Commerce side, if it was previously placed.

-1. If an order has not been accepted on the Vipps side within some period of time, it marked as expired.
+1. If an order has not been accepted on the Vipps MobilePay side within some period of time, it marked as expired.
 Adobe Commerce subsequently marks the order as `Expired`.
-   * The order is canceled on the Adobe Commerce side, if it was previously placed.
+   * The order is cancelled on the Adobe Commerce side, if it was previously placed.

-1. If an order has not been yet been accepted on the Vipps side and has not yet expired, Adobe Commerce marks it as `Processing`.
+1. If an order has not been yet been accepted on the Vipps MobilePay side and has not yet expired, Adobe Commerce marks it as `Processing`.
 An appropriate message is added on *Record details* page.
-1. If an order has been accepted on the Vipps side, but an error has occurred during order placement on Adobe Commerce side, such record marks as `Processing`.
+1. If an order has been accepted on the Vipps MobilePay side, but an error has occurred during order placement on Adobe Commerce side, such record marks as `Processing`.
 An appropriate message is added on record details page.
 1. Adobe Commerce will attempt to process a record three times.
 After it fails three times, the record is marked as `Place Failed`.
-1. It is possible to specify that Adobe Commerce must cancel a Vipps order automatically when an appropriate Adobe Commerce quote has failed, so that client's money released.
-See *Store* > *Sales* > *Payment Methods* > *Vipps* > *Cancellation*.
+1. It is possible to specify that Adobe Commerce must cancel a Vipps MobilePay order automatically when an appropriate Adobe Commerce quote has failed, so that client's money released.
+See *Store* > *Sales* > *Payment Methods* > *Vipps MobilePay* > *Cancellation*.
 1. If it is specified that Adobe Commerce must cancel all failed quotes, then Adobe Commerce fetches all records marked as `Place Failed`, cancels them, and marks them as `Cancelled`.

 Here is a diagram of the process: